 I believe anyone can heal and grow, if you feel safe enough to be vulnerable and have the right support.
 I offer calm non-judgment, and navigation for resolving pain, finding joy, and facing hardships, grounded in your authentic self and values.
 My lens is client-centered, gender-affirming, strengths-based, systemic, intersectional, trauma-focused, and rooted in my lived experiences as a trans and queer woman.
-I have a Motivational Interviewing background, borrow from other approaches, and am training in EMDR Therapy.
+I am an EMDR Trained Therapist, I have a Motivational Interviewing background, and I borrow from other approaches.
 I enjoy working with individual adolescents and adults of any gender, and also practice with relationships and families.
 Besides work, I love adventure, stories, music, and my partner and dogs.

 Sara Krahel, LLMSW-C